Berkel Domestic Slicers

 Why would I need one of those?
 I can just use a knife.

-It's a fair question.
 A good knife will always have a place in the kitchen.
-But for anyone who regularly buys cooked meats, enjoys salami and charcuterie, prepares Italian sausages, smokes food, bakes bread, or simply likes preparing food properly at home, a slicer can quietly become one of the most useful appliances you own.
+But for anyone who regularly buys cooked meats, enjoys salami and charcuterie, prepares Italian sausages, smokes food, bakes bread, or simply likes preparing food properly at home, a slicer can become one of the most useful appliances you own.

 Knife vs Meat Slicer: What's the Real Difference?

 A knife relies on hand pressure and angle.
-Even with a sharp blade, it's difficult to keep slices even, especially with cooked meats, cured meats, salamis, Italian sausages, cheese, or fresh bread.
+Even with a sharp blade, it is difficult to keep slices even, especially with cooked meats, cured meats, salamis, Italian sausages, cheese, or fresh bread.

 A meat slicer removes that effort.
 It delivers consistent slices at your chosen thickness every time, improving presentation, helping food cook evenly, and making preparation quicker and less tiring.
 Thin, even slices also change how flavour, fat, and texture are experienced, particularly with cured meats and charcuterie, where slice thickness directly affects taste and mouthfeel.